31 Important Things You Need to Know about Korean Dating Culture

 Text and call as often as you’re comfortable with from the beginning.
 It’s OK to adjust a bit to local customs, but never set a pace you can’t keep.
 A little communication goes a long way in letting the other person know what’s customary where you’re from.

-When should I break the touch barrier?
+When should I break the touch barrier in Korea?

 Unless you meet at a club, at least the second date.
 Traditionally, there’s no hug or kiss on the cheek before or after the first date.
 A smile and wave (two-handed for gals if they’re into it) will suffice.